Vyral/dani-antelo-espanol/_posts/2019-06-03-how-can-you-improve-houston-by-plogging.md

 {% include youtube.html %}

 I’ve been thinking a lot lately about why people decide to live in the neighborhoods that they do. **The bottom line, I think, is that people make communities great.** It’s all about who lives there, what they do, and the little things that contribute to great communities.
-Recently, I was talking to my friend Sarah, and she told me about a new exercise she’s been doing called “plogging.”&nbsp;
+Recently, I was talking to my friend Sara, and she told me about a new exercise she’s been doing called “plogging.”&nbsp;

 **Essentially, it’s the practice of picking up trash while jogging or walking**.
 It’s very easy, very simple, and all you need is a pair of gloves and a plastic bag.
 The plogging movement started in Sweden a few years ago, and we’re doing our part to bring it to Houston.&nbsp;

 {% include pullquote.html %}

 **For the next two weeks, I’d love for you all to accept the plogging challenge.** Next time you go for a walk or a run, adopt a drain in your neighborhood and get to plogging.
 After you’re done, take a picture of yourself holding the trash bag.
-Then, tag me on Twitter @YourHoustonBroker and make sure to include the hashtag \#ploggingchallengehouston. **At the end of the two weeks, you’ll be entered into a drawing to win four movie tickets.**
+Then, tag me on Instagram @YourHoustonBroker and make sure to include the hashtag \#ploggingchallengehouston. **At the end of the two weeks, you’ll be entered into a drawing to win four movie tickets.**

 And on **August 3rd, you can join me for a fun community event** with refreshments, raffle prizes. fresh air and good vibes\!
 The event starts at 10 A.M. at the Stevens Elementary park (1910 Lamonte Ln., Houston, TX 77018).&nbsp;